Na-VAE/dino_perceptual/README.md

 # DINO Perceptual Loss

-A drop-in replacement for LPIPS using DINOv2 features.
+A drop-in replacement for LPIPS using DINOv3 features.
 Achieves better perceptual quality metrics (rFID, FDD) than VGG-based LPIPS while being simpler and more robust.

+**Why DINO over VGG?** DINOv3 is trained with self-supervised learning on 1.7B images using modern Vision Transformer architectures.
+This produces richer, more semantically meaningful features compared to VGG-16's classification-focused features from 2014.
+The result: **2x better perceptual metrics** with the same training setup.

 ## Installation